The Customer Alignment Lifecycle™ Infographic is based on two primary sources of information:

 The second source is 30 years of “qualitative” research conducted by Warren Schirtzinger while working with startups and emerging high-tech companies.
 Qualitative research was used to gain an understanding of underlying reasons, opinions, and motivations.
 The only way to legitimately understand human behavior, such as feelings and motivations, is through qualitative research.

 Timing and luck always play a role in determining the success of a new product or innovation.
-But the essence of building a long-term, distinctive and sustainable business is the ability to understand and act on the continuing need for transformation — particularly in six areas of customer alignment.
+But the essence of building a long-term, distinctive and sustainable business is the ability to understand and act on the continuing need for transformation — particularly in the critical areas of customer alignment.

 To be successful throughout the entire lifecycle of a product or innovation, a company must be in alignment with the target customer and his/her: